INGEOTEC/NLP-Course/topics/03Collocations.md

 |of   |  0.00023 | -0.00023 | -0.00032 | -0.00016 | -0.00007 |
 |in   | -0.00001 | -0.00021 | -0.00016 | -0.00074 | -0.00013 |
 |and  | -0.00024 | -0.00017 | -0.00007 | -0.00013 | -0.00065 |

+The word cloud of the difference can be computed using the following code.
+Those bigrams that have a negative value were discarded because these cannot be considered collocations because the statistic tells that the words do not appear together.

 ```python
 freq = {x: get_diff(x) for x in bigrams.keys()}